ismorozs/stoclog/README.md

 require('stoclog-middleware')(hapiServer.listener);
 ```
 If you use some other framework, just find where it holds ```http.Server``` instance and get it.
-That is all that is required to set up the server part.
+And that is all that is required to set up the server part.

 The second argument to ```stoclog-middleware()``` is an optional options object, that may help customize some of the middleware behavior.
 Option keys are: